trinodb/trino/docs/src/main/sphinx/installation/deployment.md

 connector.name=jmx
 ```

-See {doc}`/connector` for more information about configuring connectors.
+See {doc}`/connector` for more information about configuring catalogs.

 (running-trino)=
 ## Running Trino